 I. Journal Information

 Liberabit: Revista Peruana de Psicología is a publication of the Professional School of Psychology of the Universidad de San Martín de Porres (Lima, Peru).
 It starts its activities in 1995, with an annual periodicity; and since 2008, it has been published every six months.
 All the issues are in open access.
+The Journal only publishes research in English and Spanish.

 The journal is currently included in: